ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 ### Installing and Running Sireum Logika - Windows

-For Windows users, open a File Explorer and navigate to `C:\Users\<yourAccountName>`.
+For Windows users, open a File Explorer and navigate to `C:\Users\<yourAccountName>\Applications`.
 Select the text in the address bar like this:

 ![File Explorer](/images/fileExplorer.png)